 5. Rocky Mountain Bighorn Sheep is the State Mammal of Colorado

 The state mammal of Colorado is Rocky Mountain bighorn sheep (Ovis canadensis).
 It was designated as the state mammal in 1961.
 The bighorn sheep is a sheep species native to North America.
 Bighorn sheep are easily noticed by their large curved horns borne by the rams (male).
-The female (ewes) also have horn but less curvature and shorter.
+The female (ewes) also has horn but less curvature and shorter.

 6. Colorado Blue Spruce is the State Tree of Colorado

 The state tree of Colorado is Colorado blue spruce (Picea pungens).
 Colorado blue spruce is a species of spruce tree native to North America and it is a coniferous tree.
 It originally can be found from northern New Mexico through Colorado and Utah to Wyoming and into Alberta and British Columbia.
-It’s named as “blue spruce” because of its blue-green colored needles.
+It’s named “blue spruce” because of its blue-green colored needles.

 7. Mount Elbert is the Highest Elevation of Colorado

 The highest point of Colorado is Mount Elbert.
 Mount Elbert with 4,401 metres (14,440 ft) elevation is also the highest summit of the Rocky Mountains.
-Mount Elbert is located in Lake County and it’s part of Sawatch Range in Central Colorado.
+Mount Elbert is located in Lake County and it’s part of the Sawatch Range in Central Colorado.
 The 30 highest major summits of Rocky Mountains of North America are also located in Colorado.